 We are an innovator in communications technologies and services, focused on making connectivity accessible, available and secure for all.
 Our end-to-end platform of high-capacity Ka-band satellites, ground infrastructure and user terminals enables us to provide costeffective, high-speed, high-quality broadband solutions to enterprises, consumers, military and government users around the globe, whether on the ground, in the air or at sea.
-In addition, our government business includes a market-leading portfolio of military tactical data link systems, satellite communication products and services, and cybersecurity and information assurance products and services.
-We believe that our diversification strategy-anchored in a broad portfolio of products and services-our vertical integration approach and our ability to effectively cross-deploy technologies between government and commercial applications and segments as well as across different geographic markets, provide us with a strong foundation to sustain and enhance our leadership in advanced communications and networking technologies.
+In addition, our government business includes a portfolio of communications gateways, situational awareness products and services, Ka-band, Ku-band and UHF satellite communication products and services, cybersecurity and information assurance products and services and tactical data link solutions.
+We believe that our diversification strategy-anchored in a broad portfolio of customer-centric products and services-our vertical integration approach and our ability to effectively cross-deploy technologies between government and commercial applications and segments as well as across different geographic markets, provide us with a strong foundation to sustain and enhance our leadership in advanced communications and networking technologies.
 We conduct our business through three segments: satellite services, commercial networks and government systems.